 And if any special rules or circumstances apply to you—you’re a real estate professional or own complex investments, for example—you may want to hire someone to help you navigate them.

-There’s also Free File, which is software to complete federal returns from the IRS, available free of charge to people earning less than $64,000.
+There’s also Free File, which is software to complete federal returns from the IRS, available free of charge to people earning less than $66,000.
+(The IRS announced it was open for business on January 11.)

 2. Take your time.
 Double-check your data and math at each step.
 “You have to be able to substantiate every number that shows up,” Gildea says.